-7.2 Reimbursement and Compensation.
-The Administrator shall receive no compensation for its services as Administrator, but it shall be entitled to reimbursement for all sums reasonably and necessarily expended by it in the performance of such duties.

-7.3 Rulemaking Powers.
+- 7.2 Reimbursement and Compensation.
+The Administrator shall receive no compensation for its services as Administrator, but it shall be entitled to reimbursement for all sums reasonably and necessarily expended by it in the performance of such duties. - 7.3 Rulemaking Powers.
 The Administrator shall have the discretionary power to make reasonable rules and regulations required in the administration of the Plan; make all determinations necessary for the Plan's administration, except those determinations which the Plan requires others to make; construe and interpret the Plan wherever necessary to carry out its intent and purpose and to facilitate its administration.
-The Administrator shall have the exclusive right to determine, in its discretion, eligibility for coverage and benefits under the Plan and waive any requirements under the Plan's terms, and the Administrator's good faith interpretation of the Plan or any amendment or modification thereof shall be resolved by the Administrator under and pursuant to the Plan, in its sole and absolute discretion, and its decision of the dispute shall be binding and final on all parties to the dispute.
+The Administrator shall have the exclusive right to determine, in its discretion, eligibility for coverage and benefits under the Plan and waive any requirements under the Plan's terms, and the Administrator's good faith interpretation of the Plan shall be binding and conclusive on all persons.
+Any dispute as to eligibility, type, amount, or duration of benefits under the Plan or any amendment or modification thereof shall be resolved by the Administrator under and pursuant to the Plan, in its sole and absolute discretion, and its decision of the dispute shall be binding and final on all parties to the dispute.
 In the exercise of such discretionary powers, the Administrator shall treat all similarly situated Eligible Executives uniformly and equitably under the Plan.
-The Administrator will be the named fiduciary for purposes of Section 402(a)(1) of ERISA with respect to all duties and powers assigned to the Administrator hereunder and will be responsible for complying with all reporting and disclosure requirements of Part I of Subtitle B of Title I of ERISA.

-7.4 Indemnification.
-To the extent permitted by law, the Company shall indemnify any persons acting on its behalf in fulfilling its duties as Administrator against any and all claims, losses, damages, expenses, or liabilities arising from its responsibilities in connection with the Plan, unless the same is deemed to be due to gross negligence or intentional misconduct or such indemnification is prohibited by ERISA.

-7.5 Governmental Compliance.
+The Administrator will be the named fiduciary for purposes of Section 402(a)(1) of ERISA with respect to all duties and powers assigned to the Administrator hereunder and will be responsible for complying with all reporting and disclosure requirements of Part I of Subtitle B of Title I of ERISA. - 7.4 Indemnification.
+To the extent permitted by law, the Company shall indemnify any persons acting on its behalf in fulfilling its duties as Administrator against any and all claims, losses, damages, expenses, or liabilities arising from its responsibilities in connection with the Plan, unless the same is deemed to be due to gross negligence or intentional misconduct or such indemnification is prohibited by ERISA. - 7.5 Governmental Compliance.
 The Administrator shall prepare, or cause to be prepared and distributed to Eligible Executives or their Beneficiaries, and filed with appropriate governmental agencies, such reports, disclosures, and forms as are required by said governmental agencies, if any, and shall retain all such reports, disclosures and forms in the Administrator's files.